Dilara26-cyber/Github-API-Project/README.md

-My first, hope not least, TypeScript && React Project.
+My first TypeScript && React Project.
 This is a react app that users can search for GitHub users and repos.
-The user is able to reach user and repo details by clicking the search results.
+The user is able to reach the user and repo details by clicking the search results.
+The user is also can bookmark the repos.
+If the selected repo is in the bookmarks, the user can remove it by clicking a button in the repository's detailed page.
+On the other hand, if the selected repo is not in the bookmarks, the user can add it through a button in the repository's detailed page.
+The bookmarks are stored in the local storage.